wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :class-container: answers
 :open:

-a.
-With Neighbor Joining, using Tajima Nei substitution model and with gamma modelled rate distribution (shape parameter α=1), there is monophyly of the beta class (blue), for the gammas (red) their MRCA would also have lead to the beta class, therefore the gammas are paraphyletic.
+1. With Neighbor Joining, using Tajima Nei substitution model and with gamma modelled rate distribution (shape parameter α=1), there is monophyly of the beta class (blue), for the gammas (red) their MRCA would also have lead to the beta class, therefore the gammas are paraphyletic.
 The other three classes are each monophyletic, however this may change when proper rooting is applied.
-b.
-Below is the same NJ tree as in step 1 above, left: rooted on delta+epsilon , and right: mid point rooted (both trees based on Pairwise deletion).
+2. Below is the same NJ tree as in step 1 above, left: rooted on delta+epsilon , and right: mid point rooted (both trees based on Pairwise deletion).
 This result in a different placement of the α class (green, which is sister to yellow and purple in the mid-point rooted tree), but as the internodes connecting this clade are very short (i.e. not many characters supporting it), this topological incongruence is weak and therefore we don’t attach main conclusions to it.
 ```{image} images/Week3/assignment_4_2.png
 :alt: rooted delta+epsilon tree and mid point rooted tree.
 :align: center